 Imprisoned Teacher’s Rights Activist: I am Legally Entitled to a Public Trial

-An imprisoned teachers’ rights activist has been refusing food and water, pledging to continue his hunger strike until his 14-year combined prison sentence is reviewed in a public trial.
+An Iranian imprisoned teachers’ rights activist is pledging to go on hunger strike until his nine-year combined prison sentence and five-year prison sentence is reviewed in a public trial.

 Mahmoud Beheshti-Langroudi, the former spokesman for the Iranian Teachers’ Trade Association (ITTA), was taken to Evin Prison in Tehran on September 12, 2017, to serve the sentences that were issued for his peaceful defense of labor rights.

 “I had warned the Tehran prosecutor’s office that I will go on a dry hunger strike the day I am returned to prison,” wrote Beheshti-Langroudi in a post on the Telegram messaging network on August 28, 2017.

 “I am a teacher and a trade union activist and board member of the Teachers’ Trade Association, a lawful organization,” he added.